hessammehr/hessammehr.github.io/CV.md

 [Mehr, S. H. M.]{.underline} Book proposal accepted with publication in the RSC Foundations Series expected in 2025.

 ## Selected talks and seminars
+### Creative use of time, space, and energy for accelerated chemical discovery
+Invited seminar, Department of Chemistry, King's College London, 2025

 ### Creative use of time, space, and energy for accelerated green chemical discovery
 Invited seminar, Institute of Chemical Sciences, Heriot–Watt University, 2025